AllenNeuralDynamics/ficus/README.md

 ## Configuration Organization Structure

-Here's some key vocabulary this API uses:
+Here's some key vocabulary this project uses:

 - *scope*: a config override level.
 Ex: `hostname`.
 - *scope identifier*: identifier within a scope represented as a folder within a *scope*.
 Ex: `hostname=W10DTBURNO`.